Airtable Content Calendar: Database-Driven Workflows (2026)

-- Content pipeline management – Track every piece from idea to publication
+- Content pipeline management using relational tables to track every piece from idea to publication

-- Multiple view options – Kanban, calendar, and author workload views
+- Multiple view options including Kanban, calendar, and author workload views

 - What is an Airtable Content Calendar?